Eddlm/TheNewHandlingProject/README.md

 #### ho_vanilla DLC
 Overrides the vanilla DLC vehicles' handling and goes into Grand Theft Auto V\mods\update\x64\dlcpacks.
 #### DLCs\ho_addons DLC
-Overrides the modded add-on vehicles' handling and goes into Grand Theft Auto V\mods\update\x64\dlcpacks.
+Overrides the modded (GTA5Mods) add-on vehicles' handling and goes into Grand Theft Auto V\mods\update\x64\dlcpacks.

 ---
 All three files are included here as loose files so you can preview the content here on GitHub, but you should install the ones from Releases.
+## FAQ

+- Q: On the modded vehicles' DLC, what add-on vehicles are included?
+- A: I haven't documented it properly yet.
+I'm on it.